India's news, explained

 The Number

 On March 13 — already being called Black Friday — the Indian rupee closed at 92.45 against the US dollar, its weakest level ever.
 Intra-day, it touched 92.484.
+The RBI has now burned $20 billion more defending the rupee.
 The Sensex crashed 1,460 points, wiping out ₹9.5 trillion in investor wealth in a single session.
 Total wealth destroyed since the Iran war began: ₹34 lakh crore.

 But the record low is only the headline.
 The real problem is what’s driving it — and why none of it has an off-switch.